 Generalizing Characteristics of the Sample to the Population.
-You want to know whether freshmen gain weight during the first year away from home at college (too much pizza, hamburgers and KFC).
-You get an alphabetical list of every incoming freshman at UF at the beginning of fall semester, 2007.
+You want to know whether freshmen gain weight during the first year at college.
+You get an alphabetical list of incoming freshmen at UF at the beginning of fall semester.
 You take a completely random sample of 500 students from that list.
-You weigh them at the beginning of fall semester.
-You weigh them again at the end of spring semester, 2008.
+You weigh them at the beginning of fall semester and at the end of spring semester.
 On average, they gained 4.8 pounds.
 You can generalize that the average freshman at UF gains 4.8 pounds during their freshman year because there is no reason to believe that a person's surname somehow affects their eating habits and weight gain.
 This is fine.
-In fact, you can probably generalize to freshmen at major public universities in the United States because there's no reason to think that freshmen at UF somehow differ in the eating habits they adopt as freshmen from students at Ohio State or Berkeley.
+In fact, you can probably generalize to freshmen at major public universities in the United States because there is no reason to think that freshmen at UF somehow differ in the eating habits they adopt as freshmen from students at Ohio State or Berkeley.
 However, if you took the same sample of 500 freshmen at UF and measured their average GPA at the end of the freshman year, you would have to be much more cautious.
-You could generalize to UF freshmen as a whole.
-But UF attracts very good students.
-We differ from "large public universities" as a whole in this respect.
-So you probably could not generalize that the average GPA for your sample -- say 3.1 -- is the average GPA for freshmen at major public universities in the U.S. as a whole.
+You could generalize to UF freshmen as a whole, but UF attracts very good students.
+We differ from large public universities in this respect.
+Therefore, you probably could not generalize that the average GPA for your sample -- say 3.7 - is the average GPA for freshmen at major public universities in the U.S.

 Generalizing the Results of Statistical Tests from a Sample to a Population.
 The same general rules hold for generalizing the results of statistical tests.
-Let's say that in your weight gain study you select two separate samples of 500 women and 500 men.
+Assume that in your weight gain study you select two separate samples of 500 women and 500 men.
 On average, freshmen women at UF gain 5.4 pounds and men gain 4.2 pounds.
 You run a student t-test and it turns out that the difference is statistically significant.
 Women did statistically gain more than men.
-Just like before, you could generalize to UF as a whole -- women freshmen at UF on average gain more than men freshment -- and you could generalize to freshmen at major public universities as a whole.
+Just as before, you could generalize to UF as a whole - first year women at UF on average gain more than first year men -- and you could generalize to freshmen at major public universities as a whole.